chrislee-webdev/workday-scheduler/README.md

 # workday-scheduler

-This project rewuired the use of third-party APIs to create a workday scheduler.
+This project required the use of third-party APIs to create a workday scheduler.

 This user is presented time blocks of a typical workday from 9AM to 5PM.
 Within each time block, the user should be able to enter/schedule an event.
 Teh user can then click on the save icon to save the event to localStorage after which, on a page reload, the event will still be shown and not deleted.